Summer means tennis is Australia, and as the Australian Open heated up Melbourne, so too does participation - and injuries - in tennis.

 Tennis elbow a painful tendon condition that can radiate pain up and along the upper arm and down on the outside of the forearm.
 In rare cases, pain can even radiate to the third and fourth fingers.
 Patients often report to us that their grip strength is weak or they have difficulty carrying objects in their hand, especially when the elbow is extended.

 On average, symptoms last from 2 weeks to 2 years, which makes it incredibly important to seek experienced tennis physiotherapy advice to resolve pain and dysfunction as soon as you can.
 Twenty percent of cases persist for more than a year.
-Melbourne CBD Physio will approach tennis elbow with a number of therapies, but they will all have the same goal of reducing pain and installing function back to the elbow, grip strength and lifting.
+Melbourne CBD Physiotherapy and Sports Medicine will approach tennis elbow with a number of therapies, but they will all have the same goal of reducing pain and installing function back to the elbow, grip strength and lifting.

 Some common considerations our clinicians make are: